Easy Shami Kebab (Instant Pot and Stovetop)

 As you shape the kebabs, place them on a tray and freeze 1 1/2 to 2 hours.
 Then carefully remove from the tray and transfer them to an airtight container or zipper storage bag.

 I leave them out at room temperature until slightly thawed.
-If I’m in a hurry (which is often), I’ll defrost them in the microwave before I pan-fry.
+If I’m in a hurry (which is often), I’ll defrost them in the microwave using the defrost setting.
+Then I coat in egg wash and pan-fry.
 If you’re afraid they’ll break, you can also skip thawing and pan-fry straight from frozen on low-medium heat.
 Coat in egg and cook for an extra 1-2 minutes per side.

 Yes!
 I have tried using chicken tenders and loved the results.
 If you’re using a meat with less fat (like chicken breast), you may need to mix in an extra egg to help bind the mixture.
 See below on using beef chunks instead of ground.